quantum-compiler/atlas-artifact/README.md

 We run the end-to-end experiments on Perlmutter.

-To plot the existing results in Figure 9:
+To plot the existing results in Figures 5 and 10:
 ```shell
 cd perlmutter/e2e/logs
 python plot.py